This article is not about Unreal, unless you really want to manually deal with this below the RHI level (my recommendation: don’t).

 TLAS

 Now that the instance buffer is complete, we can build it into the TLAS.
-Due to all the helpers written so far, this is trivial.
+With all the helpers written so far, this is straightforward.

 ID3D12Resource* tlas;